Ouvéa

-Ouvéa or Uvea (/uve/, Iaai) is a commune in the Loyalty Islands Province of New Caledonia, an overseas territory of France in the Pacific Ocean.
+Ouvéa or Uvea (/uve/, Iaai, Eaje) is a commune in the Loyalty Islands Province of New Caledonia, an overseas territory of France in the Pacific Ocean.
 The settlement of Fayaoué /uve/, on Ouvéa Island, is the administrative centre of the commune.

 Geography

 Ouvéa is made up of Ouvéa Island, the smaller Mouli Island and Faiava Island, and several islets around these three.
 All lie among the Loyalty Islands, to the northeast of New Caledonia's mainland.

 Important Bird Area

 Ouvea has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of red-bellied fruit doves, Ouvea parakeets, grey-eared honeyeaters, New Caledonian friarbirds, cardinal myzomelas, fan-tailed gerygones, long-tailed trillers, streaked fantails, Melanesian flycatchers and striated starlings.

 Climate

 Ouvéa has a tropical monsoon climate (Köppen climate classification Am).
 The average annual temperature in Ouvéa is 24.6 C. The average annual rainfall is 1345.3 mm with March as the wettest month.
 The temperatures are highest on average in February, at around 27.4 C, and lowest in July, at around 21.6 C. The highest temperature ever recorded in Ouvéa was 35.3 C on 7 February 2016; the coldest temperature ever recorded was 6.4 C on 10 August 1981.